About Carter Aviation Technologies and its subsidiary, Carter Aerospace Development

 Jay Carter, Jr., President & Chief Executive Officer

-Mr. Carter worked at Bell Helicopters as a Research and Development Design Engineer for more than two years, where he contributed to the design of the V-15 tilting prop rotor.
-Jay worked as a designer on Bell's Model 300 proprotor blade and on the D 212 thin tip extended chord blade.
+Mr. Carter’s first job out of college in 1968 was to work for Bell helicopters in the R&D department on their second tiltrotor aircraft, the XV-15.
+He was selected for the project partly for his grades in engineering, but mostly because of his experience designing and building those two autogyros.
+In addition to the XV-15, Jay worked as a designer on Bell's Model 300 proprotor blade and on the D 212 thin tip extended chord blade.
 He was the principal designer of the D 270 proprotor blade and folding mechanism.
-He was the design engineer on the D 272 folding proprotor blade.
+He was also the design engineer on the D 272 folding proprotor blade.

 Matt Carter, Vice President & Special Advisor to the Chief Executive Officer